November 5, 2023: Cultural Food Traditions Project: Philippines

 Thank you to Cleodia and Ryan from MidSummer Kitchen, Yana from Salo Series and the members of Sama Sama Cooperative for a wonderful and delicious evening!

-Our moderator for the conversation will be Yana Gilbuena, chef and storyteller at Salo Series.
-They’ll discuss the influences on Filipino food from migrant and colonizer’s cuisine (Spain, America and Chinese among them) and explore how the foodways are changing due to both climate change and the rising oceans and stronger storms and the economic and political hardships forcing migration.
+Our moderator for the conversation was Yana Gilbuena, chef and storyteller at Salo Series.
+They discussed the influences on Filipino food from migrant and colonizer’s cuisines (Spain, America, and China, among them), and explored how foodways are changing due to climate change, rising oceans, stronger storms, and the economic and political hardships forcing migration.

-Our partner nonprofit for the evening's donation is Sama Sama Cooperative, an East Bay nonprofit focused on activating Filipinx youth and families to know self through a summer camp including Tagalog language immersion, indigenous music, dance, and exploration of our ecological heritage.
+Our partner nonprofit for the evening's donation was Sama Sama Cooperative, an East Bay nonprofit focused on activating Filipinx youth and families to know self through a summer camp that includes Tagalog language immersion, indigenous music, dance, and exploration of ecological heritage.

-Slow Food East Bay’s Cultural Food Traditions Project series of events celebrates the cultural food traditions of immigrants, refugees and displaced people, learning how food helps people stay connected to homeland and also engage with new communities.
-Attendees will be inspired by stories from chefs and community organizations, learning how diversity and migration have helped in the development of our food system....
-And, frankly, make it delicious!
+Slow Food East Bay’s Cultural Food Traditions Project series of events celebrates the cultural food traditions of immigrants, refugees, and displaced people, learning how food helps people stay connected to their homeland and also engage with new communities.
+Attendees were inspired by stories from chefs and community organizations, learning how diversity and migration have helped shape our food system... and, frankly, made it delicious!

-The proposed menu for the evening will be entirely plant-based:
+The menu for the evening was entirely plant-based:

 Passed Appetizers: Singkamas, Manggang Hilaw & Bagoong (Turnip and green mango skewer, plant-based bagoong), Ukoy (Sweet potato, carrots, papaya, and cabbage fritted, spiced vinegar)